 Effects of High Indoor Humidity Levels

 Soaring summer heat can put a damper on outdoor activities but excessive humidity can also creep into your home and affect your comfort, your health, and your property.
-When you lower your thermostat temperature because you are feeling overheated due to high indoor humidity levels, your utility bills can go through the roof.
+High indoor humidity levels can make you feel overheated.
+Then, when you lower your thermostat temperature, your utility bills can go through the roof.
 That’s because the damp, muggy feeling can cause you to feel warmer.

 Example: If the air temperature is 75°F and the relative humidity is zero percent, then our body perceives the air temperature to feel more like 69°F. Now if the air temperature is 75°F degrees and the relative humidity is 100 percent, then it will feel closer to 80°F. (Source: HowStuffWorks.com)